Back to National Guide

 How We Calculate

 Estimates are based on surveyed rates from QBCC-licensed waterproofers in the Brisbane metropolitan area, adjusted for typical construction types in QLD.
 All prices include GST.
-Figures cover standard residential bathroom waterproofing and do not include tiling, plumbing, or structural repairs.
+Figures cover standard residential bathroom waterproofing including membrane, primers, bond breakers, and compliance certification.
+Tiling, plumbing, and structural repairs are not included.

 Know what you need?